anandslab/deployarr/APPS.md

 - **Smokeping**: A latency monitoring tool.
 - **Glances**: A cross-platform monitoring tool for systems.
 - **Change Detection**: A tool for monitoring web pages for changes.
+- **Node Exporter**: A Prometheus exporter for hardware and OS metrics exposed by *NIX kernels.

 ## Security
 - **Authelia**: An authentication and authorization server providing 2-factor authentication and single sign-on (SSO).
 - **Socket Proxy**: A configurable proxy for Docker Socket.
 - **OAuth**: OAuth login from several providers, including Google OAuth 2.0.
+- **CrowdSec**: An open-source and collaborative security solution.
+- **CrowdSec Firewall Bouncer**: A CrowdSec bouncer for blocking IPs in your firewall.

 ## Dashboards
 - **Homepage**: A simple, standalone homepage for your server.